Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-forms.md

 }
 ```

-I'm using the box-shadow here as this is one of the view things that work well for checked states.
+I'm using the box-shadow here as this is one view that works well for checked states.

 If you plan to style the checkbox further, it might be best to opt for a [custom checkbox](https://daily-dev-tips.com/posts/css-custom-checkbox/).

-As for the `indeterminate`, it's not worth going into detail here as it's such a niche use-case.
+As for the `indeterminate`, it's not worth going into detail here as it's such a niche use case.

 [CSS-tricks has an excellent article](https://css-tricks.com/indeterminate-checkboxes/) on it if you wish more information.